mongodb/specifications/source/crud/crud.rst

 be executed upon iteration against the output collection and return that instead of an iterable that would otherwise have no results.

+Drivers that do so for ``$merge`` MAY remind users that such a cursor may return more documents than were written by the aggregation (e.g. documents that existed in the collection prior to ``$merge`` being executed).

 Read preferences and server selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~